Russian Bombshell Dasha Mart Flaunts Incredible Curves In Eye-Popping Underwear

 “Such a babe,” said another admirer.

-One fan said the snaps were “sensational and magnificent,” while another follower said Dasha looked “gorgeous” in white.
+A fourth follower said Dasha looked “gorgeous” in white.

-There does not seem to be much that Dasha doesn’t look gorgeous in.
+There does not seem to be much that the model doesn’t look gorgeous in.
 A quick scroll through her Instagram page shows the beauty can rock just about any look.
-As The Inquisitr reported in September, the brunette bombshell left little to the imagination wearing a barely-there bikini top and a skimpy pair of Daisy Dukes.
+As The Inquisitr reported in September, the brunette bombshell left little to the imagination wearing a barely-there bikini top and a skimpy pair of daisy dukes.

 Earlier in the summer, the Russian beauty also looked incredible in a flirty dress that showed plenty of cleavage.